-You’re here to learn about the Paleo Diet though, so let’s keep the focus there
+You’re here to learn about the Paleo Diet though, so let’s keep the focus there.

 First of all, consider your sources and do your research before jumping to the conclusions.

 Every meal in a true Paleo diet has a moderate amount of healthy (properly raised chicken, grass-fed beef, hormone free, etc.) meat combined with nutritious veggies or a moderate amount of fruit.

 This is the most valid criticism I personally have of the diet, as the best diet plan is the one you actually stick with and follow through on!
 The goal shouldn’t be to go “full paleo” for a few weeks only to go back to how you were eating before.

-There’s nothing worse than going on diets and gaining and losing the same 20 pounds over and over again.
-The Paleo Diet, like other diets, ONLY WORKS IF YOU STICK WITH IT PERMANENTLY!
+There’s nothing worse than going on diets and gaining and losing the same 20 pounds over and over.
+The Paleo Diet, like other diets, WORKS ONLY IF YOU STICK WITH IT PERMANENTLY!